AriFordsham/GHCWiki/infer-datatype-contexts.md

 - Extensions:

   - Explicit forall RankNTypes, Imporedicative types.
-    For all free variables in `Eq (...)` place a context where the variable is bound e.g.
+    For all free variables in `HasEq (...)` place a context where the variable is bound e.g.

     ```wiki